Completing the sale

 Receiving the deposit

-The deposit is usually about 10% of the total price they are offering and is held in a trust account.
-The agent usually takes their commission fee out of this amount and the remainder goes to you.
+The deposit is usually about 10% of the total sale price and is held in a trust account.
+After 10 working days the deposit is usually transferred to your lawyer or conveyancer’s trust account, unless early release of the deposit is agreed by you and the buyer.
+The agent usually takes their commission fee from the deposit and the remainder goes to you.

 Working through conditions